-, NO, II AZ, LIECLIIK AND VIKING LIIK Timing of NTC & type of capacity affected Allocated capacity restricted Unallocated capacity restricted Capacity management feeds into Day-ahead auctions (i.e. before DA FD) (1) See relevant Access Rules 2) The loss adjusted (Day Ahead) market spread Capacity management feeds into Intraday auctions (i.e. after DA FD, before ID auction opening) (3) Net imbalance charge from both markets (4a) Net capacity revenue loss/gain calculated from unrestricted marginal price (4b) For 0MW auctions; the median marginal price relating to the specific hour and direction for each of the previous 31 days
+For example, IFA, BritNed, NE MO, IFA2, ElecLink and Viking Link Timing of NTC & type of Restricted capacity that is allocated Unallocated capacity restricted capacity affected (but only unnominated Long Term) Capacity management (1) See relevant Access Rules (4a) Net capacity revenue loss/gain feeds into Day-ahead calculated from unrestricted marginal price auctions (i.e. before FD) (4b) For 0MW auctions; use the lower of the median or mean marginal price relating to the specific hour and direction for each of the previous 31 days.
+Capacity management feeds into Intraday auctions (i.e. after FD, before ID auction opening) (3) Net imbalance charge from both markets (4a) Net capacity revenue loss/gain calculated from unrestricted marginal price (4b) For 0MW auctions; use the lower of the median or mean marginal price relating to the specific hour and direction for each of the previous 31 days.